RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Dataset Analysis

-Overall, the task diversity of \ours emerges from the interplay between skill variety, environmental structure, robot embodiment, temporal scale, and hybrid real–sim–digital-twin data.
+Overall, the task diversity of \ours emerges from the interplay between skill variety, environmental structure, robot embodiment, and temporal scale.
 Such diversity provides a powerful foundation for training embodied agents that must adapt across tasks, scenes, and morphologies, and supports rigorous research into cross-task generalization, long-horizon reasoning, and robust open-world manipulation.